ODM2/CZ-Manager/README.rst

 setup.

-Other ODM2 tools can be used in conjunction with ODM2 Admin, extensive testing has been done using ODM2 Admin with ODM2PythonAPI and WOFpy.
+Other ODM2 tools can be used in conjunction with CZ Manager, extensive testing has been done using CZ Manager with ODM2PythonAPI and WOFpy.

 This was developed using a postgresql version of
 ODM2 data model, additional modifications may be needed to make this